Freeway9527/XengXiong_Challenge10_SVG_Logo/README.md

 In the terimal you will also want to download "jest" by typing in "npm i jest - D" this will install Jest as a devDependency where we can do our testing.

 To run the application, within the terminal, type in the command "node index.js"

+## Usage

+In your terinmal, type in "npm index.js" to start.
+You will be given a series of questions before your logo will be generated.
+You must enter the charcters that you would like, minimum of 1 and maximum of 3 characters.
+Then you will be give the options to choose your text color and shape color whether it is by "color keyword" such as red, blue, green etc or by "hexadecimal" such as #FF0000 (red), #0000FF (blue), #00FF00 (green) etc. If during anything that you are answering the prompts and you give an invaild answer you will be prompt to try again.
+You must enter valid answers, when all questions are valid, your SVG Logo will be generated with the file name "logo.svg" located in the 'examples' folder.
+Refer to the video provied as needed.

 ## License